 The source of the personal data:

 We hold a wide range of personal information and sensitive personal information so far as this is relevant to the legal issue being considered.
-This may include names, addresses, date of birth, financial and social information as well as special category data.
+This may include names, addresses and other contact details, date of birth, financial and social information as well as special category data.

 The information we hold is provided to us by other internal MVDC service areas, but also from external services such as Instructing Officers, External solicitors, Surveyors, Agents, Partner Organisations and, where appropriate, other sources